We Happy Few: Downloadable content

-Lightbearer: The second DLC story that follows Wellington Wells' local rock superstar, Nick Lightbearer (real name Norbert Pickles) who wakes one morning in his hotel room hallucinating about a talking rat with the voice of his ex-manager Virgil; his clothes are soaked in blood and he is unable to recall the events that led to his situation.
-In this DLC, Nick does not use weapons to fend off his fans (rabid Wellies and Wellettes who love him to the point of wanting a literal "piece of him"); instead, Nick dispatches them using music.
+Lightbearer: The second DLC story that follows Wellington Wells' local rock superstar, Nick Lightbearer (whose real name is Norbert Pickles).
+In this DLC, Nick does not use weapons to fend off his crazed fans; instead, Nick dispatches them by playing music on his electric guitar.
 Since there is no map available to guide him, he plays his guitar in front of the gilded full-body statues molded in his likeness to indicate his current destination.

-Nick wakes up in a hotel room covered in blood and being given advice by a rat claiming to be his ex-manager Virgil.
+During a fan convention, Nick wakes one morning in his hotel room hallucinating a talking rat with the voice of his ex-agent Virgil.
+Nick's clothes are soaked in blood and he is unable to recall the events that led to his situation.
 Nick follows Virgil's advice and flees the hotel, returning to his old home which has been converted into a museum.
 After having a hallucinated battle with his ex-wife Petunia, Nick is instructed by Virgil to try and remember the events of last night.
 Nick realizes he wrote down a record of events in the form of lyrics, and plays them to his music to try and jog his memory.
 After experiencing a disturbing dream showing the real Virgil being murdered, Nick wakes up back in his hotel room as if nothing happened.
 He then heads down to the bar to try and make sense of everything, when he runs into Morrie Memento, a pianist he had fired from his band.
 Nick finds one of Morrie's songs familiar, and recovers his piano tuner in order to hear the full version.

 Morrie reveals he first heard the tune being hummed from the roof, leading Nick to investigate and finding the body of a music shop owner he had met last night.
 This triggers another vivid vision of the music shop owner being murdered, and Nick wakes back up in the hotel room, this time with a dead woman.
 Nick comes to believe he murdered Virgil and many other people, and suffers more vivid hallucinations where he is taunted by the infamous serial killer Foggy Jack, who reveals he is the one who murdered Virgil and many of Nick's fans.
 Nick defeats Foggy Jack and then performs a concert for his fans, promising to change his hedonistic lifestyle.

 We All Fall Down: The final DLC story is about Arthur's former supervisor, Victoria Byng, who is the daughter of General Robert Byng, a customer of Sally's.
 After escaping Ollie's custody, Victoria must deal with Joy withdrawal as well as the collapse of law and order in Wellington Wells.
 She is armed with a whip that she can use to both attack enemies and access higher levels to avoid danger.
 She also has a dart gun to silently dispatch enemies and disable security defences.